W. F. Gisolf: Writings, travels and affiliations

-He was correspondent for the Royal Netherlands Academy for the Sciences for physics.
+He was correspondent for the natural science division of the Royal Netherlands Academy for the Sciences.
 Between 1917 and 1919, he was member of the "Rotterdamse Natuurhistorische Club".
 In 1919, he joined the "Bataafsch Genootschap der Proefondervindelijke Wijsbegeerte", as recorded in its memorial "Herdenking van het 150-jarig bestaan", dated 17 August 1919.

 For Abendanon he categorized and analyzed the geological finds of his "Midden Celebes-expeditie".

 In 1938 he visited New Zealand from 19 November to 17 December; in the well-known New Zealand newspaper "The Evening Post" he was quoted from an interview with an "Otago Daily Times" representative, on his views about the Chinese and the Japanese in the Dutch East Indies.
 During that visit, he also met with professor Benson, whom he is supposed to have met in Japan in 1926.

 The local paper mentioned the hotel he stayed in, the Midland Hotel.
 The newspapers duly recorded his departure on 'Hr Ms Tasman, with Saigon as ultimate destination via Sidney.